TheCouponBureau-org/basket-validation-function/java/Readme.Java.md

 - then the remaining coupons are redeemed through TCB
 - the SDK updates the internal coupon fields from the TCB response
 - then final basket validation runs on the resolved coupon set
+- if a coupon is not returned by TCB in `newly_redeemed`, it is removed before final validation

 ```mermaid
 flowchart TD